3D models are ubiquitous in many fields:

 Some examples of these applications are presented below.

-These three areas are illustrated below.
+These three domains are illustrated below.

 A 3D scene is described by three fundamental components: